carlosnavarroc/carlosnavarroc.github.io/_pages/industry.md

 - Led interdisciplinary AI projects in healthcare, working closely with clinicians and domain experts
 - Designed and deployed machine learning and computer vision systems for diagnostics, biomedical image analysis, and cognitive health assessment
 - Applied signal processing and statistical modeling to physiological and clinical data under real-world constraints
+- Built and deployed AI systems used in real clinical and research workflows

 **Applied Research Engineer — University of Chile**
 *(2009–2018)*

-- Designed and implemented computer vision and automation solutions for mining, retail, and biomedical applications
+- Designed and deployed computer vision and automation systems in industrial environments (mining, retail)
 - Contributed to industry-funded R&D projects, supporting real-world system deployment and technology transfer

 ---

-## Selected Projects and Achievements
+## Selected Projects and Impact

-- Designed and deployed an IoT-based experimental platform for real-time behavioral analysis in animal studies, integrating sensors, computer vision, and control systems
+- Designed and deployed an IoT-based experimental platform for real-time behavioral analysis, integrating hardware, computer vision, and control systems

-- Designed a machine learning pipeline for automated **glaucoma diagnosis** using chromatic pupilometry
+- Developed a machine learning pipeline for automated glaucoma diagnosis, integrating physiological signals with predictive modeling

-- Applied spectral analysis and ML to **EEG data** for postoperative risk prediction
+- Built models for EEG-based postoperative risk prediction using spectral analysis and machine learning

 - Developed **RaViTT**, a Vision Transformer-based model for biomedical image classification

-- Built deep learning models for **3D nuclei segmentation**, achieving **2nd place in the Cell Tracking Challenge**
+- Achieved **2nd place in the Cell Tracking Challenge** with deep learning models for 3D nuclei segmentation

-- Co-developed **VolumePeeler**, a FIJI plugin for 3D image visualization and quantification of complex biological datasets
+- Co-developed **VolumePeeler**, a FIJI plugin enabling 3D visualization and quantification of complex biological datasets

-- Designed audiological tests for **early detection of cognitive decline** using signal processing and machine learning
+- Designed signal-processing-based methods for early detection of cognitive decline using auditory biomarkers

-- Contributed to the development of **non-invasive biomarkers** for early cognitive decline based on cochlear function
-- Co-authored large-scale studies on **social isolation and loneliness in older adults**, analyzing post-pandemic mental health and demographic differences
+- Contributed to large-scale studies on social isolation and mental health using data-driven approaches

 ---

-## Applied AI in Healthcare

-- Machine learning systems for clinical decision support and biomedical data analysis
-- Medical image analysis using deep learning (MRI, mammography, microscopy)
-- Integration of signal processing with AI for physiological data (EEG, pupilometry, otoacoustic emissions)
-- Development of reproducible and scalable pipelines for clinical and research environments

----

-## Computer Vision Systems
+## Core Capabilities

+- End-to-end machine learning systems (data → modeling → deployment)
-- Object detection, segmentation, and classification in real-world environments
+- Computer vision: detection, segmentation, real-world systems
-- Feature extraction and pattern recognition for complex visual data
-- Vision-based systems for industrial, mining, and biomedical applications
-- Multi-scale texture and color analysis for automated lithological and microscopy image classification

----

-## Data Science & Machine Learning

-- End-to-end ML pipelines:
-  - data acquisition and preprocessing
-  - feature engineering and selection
-  - model training, validation, and evaluation
-  - deployment, monitoring, and reproducibility

-- Experience with:
-  - supervised and unsupervised learning
-  - deep learning and Transformer-based models
-  - natural language processing (NLP)
+- Signal processing: EEG, physiological data, time-series modeling
+- Deep learning: CNNs, Transformers, biomedical imaging
-  - generative AI and signal-based prediction
+- Applied AI in healthcare and industrial environments

 ---

 ## Open-Source & Tool Development